-Unrelated to the UPRR warranty claim, in the second quarter of 2011, we recorded a charge of approximately \$0.6 within cost of goods sold for concrete ties supplied to a Midwestern transit agency.
+Unrelated to the UPRR warranty claim, in the third quarter of 2011, we recorded a charge of approximately \$0.6 million for industrial concrete ties as well as an additional \$0.3 million charge based on current production.
+These charges were recorded within cost of goods sold and reported through our Rail Products segment.

-The cumulative charge we recorded during the second quarter of 2011 within cost of goods sold for the preceding concrete tie issues was approximately \$4.4 million and was recorded by CXT in our Rail Products segment.
-Excluding these 2011 concrete tie charges and the impact of Portec Rail, our Rail Products gross profit margin would have increased slightly to approximately 13.4% over the 2010 period.
+The cumulative charges we recorded in 2011 for concrete tie issues was approximately \$5.0 million, including the approximately \$4.4 million in the 2011 second quarter, and was recorded by CXT in our Rail Products segment.
+Excluding these 2011 concrete tie charges and the impact of Portec Rail, our Rail Products gross profit margin would have increased slightly, to approximately 13.4%, over the 2010 nine month period.